siberianfox/tinygwiki/TinyG-Developer-Notes.md

  - TinyG is a `GCC C Executable Project`
  - The Name is `tinyg`
  - The Location is the path for the git repository.
 If you are in a VMware VM you may notice that your mounted drive (in my case the Z drive) is not in the browse list.
 You will need to enter the entire path name, for example: `Z:\Alden\Projects\proj38_TinyG\TinyG`
  - The Solution name is `firmware`.
 Allow it to create a new solution and to create a directory for the solution.
-This will create a file called `firmware.atsln` it's OK to rename this, e.g. `tinyg.atsln`
+This will create a file called `firmware.atsln`
+ -  - Note: Once this is done you can launch the project by double clicking either the .atsln file or the .cpproj file.
+It's also OK to rename the atsln file tom something more meaningful, like `tinyg.atsln`

 Here's an example of setting up a project called "extruderfin"
 ![example image](https://www.dropbox.com/s/n7zbysjmjvsq1lv/Screenshot%202013-11-26%2006.16.15.png)